About Us - Our Members

 Well, it is a long story as I have been involved with birds since I was thirteen years old.
 I am now 68 and enjoying it.

-Well, things snowballed from then on; I joined the two cage bird clubs and the local poultry club in Dunedin.
+Well, things snowballed from then on; I joined two cage bird clubs and the local poultry club in Dunedin.
 It was the year of the 1953 Dunedin Federation National, and I was heavily involved painting cages and show drinkers as we did in those days.

-Suddenly I found the other type of birds that don't have feathers, but still continued with the feather variety.
+Suddenly I found the other type of birds that don't have feathers but still continued with the feather variety.

 Well in the mid sixties it happened and Colleen came along and we formed the partnership M F M & C M Wright.
-All initials where used because in the North Island there was a partnership called M & C Wright.
+All initials were used because in the North Island there was a partnership called M & C Wright.

 By this stage we had moved into Zebras and Bengalese finch and some Bourkes and Elegant parakeets.
 The first child had also arrived - a son named Shane.

 We then moved to our first house in Green Island where an old poultry shed was converted into an aviary and some pens built for the bantams.
-Next came the large poultry, Sussex, Rhode Island Reds and Brown Leghorns and we also ventured into small foreign finches.
+Next came the large poultry, Sussex, Rhode Island Reds, and Brown Leghorns and we also ventured into small foreign finches.

 While visiting a canary breeder I noticed some unusual coloured canaries.
 These were bred from a Norwich cock and some mongrel hens.
 I asked him if he would sell them and he said yes.
 This was my first venture into New Coloured canaries.
 The three hens that I got were Agates, and I mated them back to the Norwich cock the next season.
 There was nothing for them on the show bench so they stayed at home for a long time till the first of the Non Colour feds were imported from Australia.
 We still have this line.